ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/area_plot.png width="800">
 </p>

+You now have an Area chart of power generated by your selected source.
+Note that this is just one of many types of plots, and you can customize the plot from here - feel free to modify the Python (or R) code DCA has written for you.

 ## Section 5 - Code Snippets

 So far, we have relied on DCA’s existing features to apply transforms or plot our data.
 But what if we want to do something DCA doesn’t do out of the box?
 For example, what if we want to do time-based aggregations, or plot electric production by source all on a single area plot?